mannyvergel/oils-js/README.md

 After you have set-up a new oils project.

-Go to controllers folder
+* Go to controllers folder.
-Create a controller. e.g. test.js
+* Create a controller. e.g. test.js
-Restart server
+* Restart server.
-Access your controller with your browser: http://localhost:8080/test
+* Access your controller with your browser: http://localhost:8080/test

 ### Contact